Pilot (Agents of S.H.I.E.L.D.): Filming

 Construction on the sets for the Bus' interior, interrogation room, and Fitz and Simmons' lab, along with Debbie's charred lab and the Paris apartment, began on December 6, 2012.
 Filming on the pilot, under the name S.H.I.E.L.D., began on January 22, 2013, in Los Angeles where Joss Whedon was working on other projects.
+David Boyd served as director of photography.
 On the first day of shooting the pilot, images of vehicles meant to be kept secret during production had already been leaked online, quickly showing the producers how difficult dealing with secrecy on a Marvel project would be.
 Location shooting took place at Los Angeles' Union Station for four days beginning on January 30.
 The production was the first to shoot on the east side of the station, in its newly built escalator atrium.
 Bell served as second unit director while at Union Station.
 Principal photography concluded on February 11, with Smulders filming her role on the final day to accommodate her filming on How I Met Your Mother.
 Additional filming then took place in Paris on February 14 and 15, which Dalton said lent the episode "a kind of authenticity".
 When the series' crew was scouting locations in Paris, the weather was "almost too perfect", but during filming it was foggy and raining.
 Dalton described this as "more authentic" since it prevented the location from being unnecessarily "picaresque".